 Yali didn’t say anything.

 “Hang on, how do you live alone?
-And on the third layer, too?”
-The third layer of the city didn't have many houses.
-It did have a bunch of temples, the city hall, a police station, the city's one prison – all that Stern stuff.
+And in the Third Ring, too?”
+The Third Ring didn’t have many houses.
+It did have a bunch of temples, the city hall, a police station, the city’s one prison – all that Stern stuff.
 “I thought the only people who lived here were, like, retired people –”

-“If we talk about my past,” said Yali calmly, “I'll get upset.
-And if I get upset, I won't be able to plan for the future.”
+“If we talk about my past,” said Yali calmly, “I’ll have to deal with some emotions.
+And if I’m dealing with emotions, I won’t be able to plan for the future.”

 Shit.
-I'd put my foot in it, hadn't I?
+I’d really followed the Seeking into the thorns, hadn’t I?
 Typical Rinn.
 “Uh, so, the yearly cycle and stuff…”

-Finally, hours later, Yali said, “I'm starting to get tired.
-Before I send you home and settle down for the night, let's go ahead and try the Seeing.”
+Finally, hours later, Yali said, “It’s time for me to settle down for the night.
+Before I send you home, let’s go ahead and try the Seeing.”

 I perked up at the mention of Seeing.
 “What do I have to do?”

 “Let me think.
 You won’t have to help with the actual magic.
 But, but… I’m going to try to see who we can trust with knowing all this.
 But I need to pick specific plans, specific… courses of action for us, to look for how they would turn out in the future.
 So I guess I’ll need you to think about –”

 “– about who I might want to tell.”

 “Well, there’s Layo, obviously.”
 Laökuru Katsín was my best friend since elementary school.
 I could talk to him about literally anything.
 “Other than that… well…” I thought about my other friends, and eventually gave Yali a few to try.
 But even with Layo, it was hard to imagine explaining everything to him.